PrivSec-dev/privsec.dev/content/posts/android/Banking Applications compatibility with GrapheneOS.md

 Use the [issue tracker to search](https://github.com/PrivSec-dev/banking-apps-compat-report/issues) for the banking app name listed above in the [International banking apps](#international-banking-apps) section and add a comment to that report.

-If you are a non-github user and have tried every combination suggested for [possible solutions](https://akc3n.page/banking-issues) without being unable to resolving your specific banking app compatibiliity issue, then [contact me](https://privsec.dev/about#akc3n) afterwards please.
+If you are a non-github user and have tried every combination suggested in these [possible workaround solutions](https://discuss.grapheneos.org/d/8330-app-compatibility-with-grapheneos) without being unable to resolving your specific banking app compatibiliity issue, then [contact me](https://privsec.dev/about#akc3n) afterwards please.

 ---